bean-buzz/beanbuzz_part_a/README.md

 3. As a business owner/admin, Priya wants to update menu items (e.g., prices, image or descriptions) so the menu remains accurate and up-to-date.
 4. As a business owner/admin, Priya wants to create new menu items so the cafe can periodically offer new dishes to customers.
 5. As a business owner/admin, Priya wants to toggle the availability of menu items on the digital menu so it can reflect real-time availability, preventing customer disappointment and saving staff time.
-6. As a business owner/admin, Priya wants to track all orders (past and present) so she can maintain up-to-date business records and analyze order trends.
+6. As a business owner/admin, Priya wants to track all orders (past and present) so she can maintain up-to-date business records and analyse order trends.
-7. As a business owner/admin, Priya wants to change the status of orders (e.g., pending, completed, canceled) to manage and organize operations effectively.
+7. As a business owner/admin, Priya wants to change the status of orders (e.g., pending, completed, canceled) to manage and organise operations effectively.

 ### 4. Persona - Staff